stugrul/offer-service/README.md

 **Technologies**

-The application is built in Java 8 with Spring Boot while benefiting Test Driven Development and Single Responsibility Principle techniques
+The application is built in Java 8 with Spring Boot while benefiting Test Driven Development

 There are 5 endpoints available, all endpoints produces and consumes Json representations. (application/json)